makiwara/onegin-verses/README.md

 All the fabulous verses by Alexander Pushkin.
 All the finest translations by James E. Falen.
 All the brightest idea by Lisa Bylinina.
+All the cleanest rhyming solution from Ian Overgard.
-All the ugliest implementation by Nikolay Yaremko.
+All the ugliest sticking-it-all-together by Nikolay Yaremko.

 ## Syntax
-The syntax is pretty simple:
+The syntax is pretty simple.

 You will be asked for a sequence of characters.
 Each character represents single line of verse.
 Same characters will result in rhyming lines.